LabeliaLabs/distributed-learning-contributivity/README.md

 The objective is to compare the contributivity figures obtained with the different approaches, and try to see how potential differences could be interpreted.

-The public datasets currently supported are: MNIST, CIFAR10, TITANIC, ESC50.
+The public datasets currently supported are: MNIST, CIFAR10, TITANIC, ESC50 and IMDB.

 ### Structure of the library